CDH-DevTeam/moravian-bulk-import/README.md

 ```

 ## Images
 Image files are stored in subdirectories in the `images/` directory.
-The names of the subdirectories follow this rule (using fields from the JSON file/spreadsheet):
+The names of the subdirectories must follow this rule (using fields from the JSON file/spreadsheet):
 ```
 [FirstName] [LastNameNormal] [ReferenceNr (where '/' has been replaced for '-']
 ```